pbrazeale/100-Days-of-Code/README.md

 Built CLI coffee machine logic.

 Managed to build everything but the "off" function without watching the solution.
 When she went over that requirement, I `import sys` and added a `sys.exit()` call for an "off" request.
 This was far more engaging than the fist chunk of problems, and I'm finally excited to keep going.

+### Day 016 OOP Coffee Machine
+Built a CLI coffee machine using OOP.

+This was far more fun than the previous version.
+I learned a lot from the lecture and was able to make a working version by reading the documentation.
+Overall this felt more akin to what I've seen professional software developers demonstrate as their daily duties. (*Though be it, quite simplified.
+It's easy to solve a completely known problem space.*)

+1. Had to switch my if statements to check for resources first, instead of payment first.
+2. Deleted my else print statements because the objects handle those themselves.
+3. Refactored code to make it cleaner.